 An attorney will not receive a formal recovery demand letter until there is a final settlement, judgment, award, or other payment reported to Medicare.
 Once this occurs, a final demand letter will be sent out regarding the Medicare lien amount.
 This letter will make clear the timeframe you have to pay, conditional payments that were made by Medicare, the total demand amount, and information on applicable waiver and administrative appeal rights.

 The Gun to Your Head

 Once the final demand letter is issued, from that date interest will begin to accrue, but is only assessed if the debt is not repaid or otherwise resolved.
 If you fail to repay the debt, interest is due and payable for each full 30-day period the debt remains unpaid and any payments that are made will be applied to the interest first and then to the principal.
-Even if you plan to appeal the debt or the beneficiary wishes to request a waiver, you must ensure the debt is still paid within the specified timeframe or else you will still be responsible for the interest that has accrued.
-In the event that waiver or appeal is granted, Medicare will refund the amount you paid.

 A Maryland malpractice law firm recently had to pay $250k for failing to pay off a Medicare lien.
 The firm had obtained a $1.15 million dollar settlement for one of its clients in a medical malpractice case.
 This client happened to be a Medicare beneficiary for whom Medicare had made conditional payments.
 Medicare had been notified of the settlement and demanded repayment of its debts incurred.
 But the law firm apparently refused or failed to pay the lien off in full, even after an administrative finding had made the debt final.